-Dr. Sanduk Ruit — Co-Director Himalayan Cataract Project
+Dr. Sanduk Ruit — Co-Founder of Himalayan Cataract Project

 Dr. Ruit developed a sutureless form of cataract surgery, a technique that allows safe, high-volume, low-budget operations.
 A masterful surgeon, he can perform dozens of flawless cataract operations at eye camps over a 12-hour day.
 Working tirelessly at the operating table he says “the surgical chair is the most comfortable place on Earth that I have.”